Dongguan Guangdong, China Travel Guide

 The broader Pearl River Delta region constantly develops new attractions.
 Check for updates from Guangzhou or Shenzhen for new regional points of interest.

-These locations offer an authentic Dongguan experience, often frequented by locals.
+These places provide an authentic Dongguan experience, often frequented by locals.

-Dongguan's museums and cultural venues offer perspectives on its local history, scientific advancements, and artistic expressions.
+Dongguan's museums and cultural venues offer perspectives on its local history, scientific advancements, and artistic forms.

-Major museums include the Dongguan Museum for local history and the Dongguan Science and Technology Museum for interactive exhibits.
+Major museums include the Dongguan Museum for local history and the Dongguan Science and Technology Museum dedicated to interactive exhibits.
 The Dongguan Art Museum hosts various exhibitions, and the Dongguan Yulan Theater has performing arts.

 Mostly a venue for trade shows, it occasionally hosts public exhibitions that spark interest.